-3.5.6.3 Planning and Implementation of Professional Seminars, Conferences, Workshops etc.
+3.5.5.3 Planning and Implementation of Professional Seminars, Conferences, Workshops etc.

-• Through the Arctic Council EALLU project, the GEF/ UNEP Nomadic Herders project, the EU H2020 Interact II project and more, ICR has arranged a diversity of international seminars and community-based workshops in circumpolar reindeer herding areas in the period.
-(See separate mentioning of this above.)
+• Through the Arctic Council EALLU project, the GEF/ UNEP Nomadic Herders project, the EU H2020 Interact II project and more, ICR has arranged online workshops in circumpolar reindeer herding areas in the period.

-3.5.6.4 Work towards National and International Media
+3.5.5.4 Work towards National and International Media

-- The Centre has received international media focusing on indigenous peoples in the north, reindeer herding and global change. - One has focused media work in relation to ICR events and participation in different forums, for example:
+- The Centre has received international media focusing on indigenous peoples in the north, reindeer herding and global change.
+This includes an article in NY Times in November. - One has focused media work in relation to ICR events and participation in different forums, for example EALLU events (various media internationally, including local media), the McCarthy leadership training course, and so on.

-- o EALLU and Rievdan events (various media, including local media) - o Nomadic Herders events (various media, including local media)

-3.5.6.5 Lectures for Indigenous Students or in Different Forums
+3.5.5.5 Lectures for Indigenous Students or in Different Forums